ceford/cefjdemos-data-jdm-docs-en/articles/jdocmanual/installation-notes.md

 If you wish to allow others to help maintain content you need to create two User Groups:

-- **JDM Author**: allowed to edit content in English and other languages.
+- **JDM Author** Allowed to edit content in English and other languages.
-- **JDM Publisher**: allowed to commit and publish updated content.
+- **JDM Publisher** Allowed to commit and publish updated content.

 The **JDM Author** group should have Public as its parent.
 The **JDM Publisher** group should have **JDM Author** as its